lightmon233/SimilarityDetection/README.md

 To deploy the web application locally, follow these steps:

+0. **Get a Tongyi API key**:

+    The tongyi method used in the project is powered by [通义千问](https://tongyi.aliyun.com/), you should get an API key from their website first.

 1. **Install Frontend Dependencies**:

     Run the following command in the frontend directory to install necessary dependencies: